 Combined Defence Services (CDS)

-CDS is a gateway for graduates to join as officers.
-The exam, held twice yearly by UPSC, tests knowledge in core subjects.
-Successful candidates train at the Officers Training Academy (OTA) for SSC or the IMA for Permanent Commission.
+CDS is a gateway for graduates to join as officers through UPSC-conducted exams held twice a year.
+Candidates train at the Officers Training Academy (OTA) for SSC or the Indian Military Academy (IMA) for a Permanent Commission.

 SSC Technical Entry

-This scheme targets engineering graduates for technical branches.
+The SSC Technical scheme is designed for engineering graduates seeking technical branches of the Army.
 Women are also eligible under SSCW (Tech).

 How can Women Join the Indian Army?